 Ready to drop upon me that, when I waked,

 “Somniterum” is a Latin translation of the final phrase, “dream again”: somni (dream) + iterum (again).
 Unlike the original, we use the imperative, which makes it a command, request, or challenge.

 Our name expresses our mission as a company.
 We endeavor to follow Caliban’s admonition and “be not afeard”, to set aside our reservations and attempt what doesn’t seem entirely possible.
 We endeavor to dream again and open ourselves up to the sounds, sweet airs, voices, and riches present within us.

 The cornerstones of our activities are community and artistry.
 Community made the founding of Somniterum possible, and we seek to further establish community through our work.
 Artistry is the means by which we explore the human condition together, and we aspire to audacious and rigorous artistry that makes our exploration as comprehensive and fulfilling as possible.

 Hannah Preisinger (Founder, Executive Director)

 Hannah directed the first Shakespeare in Ten in 2015, and founded Somniterum with Karl Divoky in 2016 to prepare for the second installment.
 She graduated from the University of Washington Bothell with a BA in Culture, Literature & the Arts and a minor in Consciousness Studies.
-Her theatrical interests include directing, acting, and writing, and she’s also into gravitational wave astronomy.
-Currently she attends a local coding bootcamp and will soon earn certification as a full-stack developer.
+Her theatrical interests include directing, acting, and writing, and she’s also into software development and gravitational wave astronomy.
 She is an avid investigator of all things strange and unexplained and tends to drink lots of coffee.